Talya Miron-Shatz

-Biography
+Education and career

 Miron-Shatz was awarded her PhD in psychology from the Hebrew University of Jerusalem in 2005 and conducted her post-doctoral studies at the Center for Health and Wellbeing at Princeton University in the United States, under the supervision of Nobel laureate Daniel Kahneman, until 2009.

 From 2008 to 2011, she was an adjunct lecturer and taught consumer behavior to students at the marketing department of the Wharton School, University of Pennsylvania.
-Miron-Shatz is currently a full professor at the Faculty of Business Administration at the Ono Academic College, where she is the founding director of the Center for Medical Decision Making.

-She is also a visiting researcher at the Winton Centre for Risk and Evidence Communication at Cambridge University, England.
+She is a full professor at the Faculty of Business Administration at the Ono Academic College, where she is the founding director of the Center for Medical Decision Making.
+She is also a visiting researcher at the Winton Centre for Risk and Evidence Communication at the University of Cambridge, England, as well as at its Social Decision-Making Laboratory.

-Academics
+Research

 The focus of Miron-Shatz's work is how people perceive medical information and medical situations, and the implications for their health.
 Based on her study of patient knowledge of their own cardiac catherization, Miron-Shatz believes that inclusion in the process is important because "this translates into better adherence to medications and lifestyle changes."

 In a New York Times article on COVID vaccine hesitancy, she stated, "Covid has turned us all into amateur scientists...
 We are all looking at data, but most people are not scientists."

 Miron-Shatz has also studied happiness and its determinants, including financial security.
 Adding to the approach that placed considerable weight on daily activities as determinants of happiness, she has shown that individuals' thoughts and what they are preoccupied with also play a major role in their happiness.
 She has revealed that subjectively defined peak, and mainly low moments during the day, add to the prediction of happiness.
 In a study of life satisfaction at milestone ages, based on surveys measuring well-being collected from 800 women in Columbus, Ohio, Miron-Shatz found that women at milestone ages (e.g., 30, 50) were twice as likely to assess their overall happiness in terms of self-reported health.

 Her research has been supported by a Marie Curie grant from the European Research Council, grants from the National Institute for Health Policy Research (Israel), The American Association of University Women, FCB, Pfizer Israel, and Pfizer Europe.